 Le jeu ne valait pas la chandelle was the first piece of work created in response to the life and fiction of Amy Dillwyn.
 The piece considers the death of Llewellyn her fiancé, and arguably the liberation of Amy from the life of marriage.
 The body is dressed replicating a funeral described in the novel Jill, embracing the stripped-back simple nature of death in contrast to the Victorian obsession of the time.
 Death also seemed integral to her liberation from the societal restraints upon women, and also recognition of her individuality.

 The Iron on the Dress is in response to Amy Dillwyn’s first steps of divorcing societal restraints and expectations.
 Many times she refers to herself as molten metal, a furnace.
-The act of pouring metal over the dress alludes to the developing world of industry in Amy’s later life and the breaking out from conforming, moving from the path that was set onto one of her own making, and the celebration of this road she carved for herself.
+The act of pouring metal over the dress alludes to the developing world of industry in Amy’s later life and the breaking out from conforming, moving from the path that was set onto one of her own makings, and the celebration of this road she carved for herself.

-The Pieces Of Me
+The Pieces Of Me.

 Amy Dilwyn kept diaries throughout her life.
 The Pieces of Me are mono-prints of one personal diary that had large sections cut out.
 In removing these pieces, Dilwyn appears to be editing herself from or for herself.